 While the number of EEE cases in recent years may not be alarming, keep in mind years past.
 New Jersey only had one reported case in 9 years prior, between 2009 and 2018.
 The numbers are clearly getting worse and what can be alarming is the mortality rate.
 33% of cases of Eastern Equine Encephalitis lead to death.

-While counties may spray for adult mosquitoes, you still want to wear repellent if you are noticing activity and you may want to look into companies that will treat for Mosquitoes.
+While counties may spray for adult mosquitoes, you still want to wear repellent if you are noticing activity and you may want to look into companies that offer mosquito control.
 Dirt & Turf offers natural treatments that works great; natural insect control.

 Call today (800) 645-0814 or email us at Expert@DirtandTurf.com.